sulu/sulu-docs/reference/content-types/teaser_selection.rst

-                'recipes', // The resourceKey of the entities to load for this type of teaser 'table', // The list adapter in which the entities should be shown ['title'], // The properties which should be shown 'Recipe' // The title of the overlay that shows when this entity is assigned );
+                'recipes', // The resourceKey of the entities to load for this type of teaser 'table', // The list adapter in which the entities should be shown ['title'], // The properties which should be shown 'Recipe', // The title of the overlay that shows when this entity is assigned 'app.recipe_edit_form', // The view to which a click on an item in the Admin UI will navigate (optional) ['id' => 'id'], // The mapping of the teaserItem to the path parameters of the above view (optional) );
         }